Recreation pool beneath a convertible roof

 The solution to meet these requirements is an all-wheel drive arrangement.
 14 wheel blocks are driven direct by Demag offset geared motors.
 The design of the gearbox housing with a torque bracket and the solid involute-splined shaft ensure optimum transmission of the drive torque.
 An additional corrosion-resistant paint finish protects the installation from salt and chloride in the air.
 Angle rails attached to the steel superstructure, which are arranged to engage beneath the travel rails, prevent the roof from lifting off.

 Perfect combination of components for an efficient system

 The components used for the Demag drives, which consist of geared motors, wheels and frequency inverters, are perfectly matched.
 A Demag Dedrive Compact frequency inverter is responsible for controlling the drives to achieve particularly smooth and precise acceleration, braking and positioning.
 The inverter is arranged in a switchgear cabinet, which was integrated on the long side of the traveling roof structure.
 Power is supplied via an energy chain that runs parallel to the travel rail.

-The roof is opened against a gradient of four degrees.
+- The roof is driven against a gradient of four degrees

 - 2 DRS 200 wheel blocks as guide wheels